choosing the right knife sharpeners

 Sharpening Stones

 Sharpening stones, or whetstones, are flat, abrasive blocks used for manually sharpening a knife blade one side at a time.
-These tools come with different grits that provide the sharpest results when operators correctly draw the blade across the stone at the right angle.
-Beginners can clip guides to the spine of the knife to ensure they're sharpening at the right angle.
+These tools come with different grits that provide the sharpest results when operators correctly draw the blade across the stone at the proper angle.
+Although sharpening stones have a steep learning curve, beginners can clip guides to the spine of the knife to ensure they're sharpening at the right angle.

 Pros of Electric Knife Sharpeners: